CZ-NIC/knot-resolver/modules/version/README.rst

 Version
 -------

-Module checks for new version and CVE_.
+Module checks for new version and CVE_, and issues warning messages.

 Configuration
 ^^^^^^^^^^^^^